Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 * [HTML5](https://en.wikipedia.org/wiki/HTML5) - used to create the HTML base.
 * [CSS](https://en.wikipedia.org/wiki/CSS) - used to give style to the HTML5 elements.
 * [JavasCript(JQuery)](https://en.wikipedia.org/wiki/JavaScript) - used to
-incorporate behaviors to the website.
+incorporate behaviours to the website.
 * [Python](https://www.python.org/) - used to create the back-end of the website.

 ### **Libraries and Frameworks**